 Obviously the ancestry of the Hutsteiner families can now be traced back to the inhabitants of this hamlet, which apparently belonged to the parish of Pfarrkirchen im Mühlviertel and is located just across the border in Upper Austria.

 Interestingly, the hamlet of Hutstein had two fiefs, the first of which was under the rule of Rannariedl from 1509, the second to the rule of Falkenstein, which was documented from 1537.
 Both fiefdoms were of the same size.
 Likely the first fiefdom was not divided as both were subject to different lords.
 We can assume that two different families sat on these two fiefdoms, whose descendants later received the surname Hutsteiner, but possibly no direct family relationship existed.

-The first explicit documentary recording of the family name Hutsteiner took place in 1543 when Lienhard Huetstainer asked for permission to build a mill on the Osterbach near Messnerschlag.
-This Lienhard occur in 1560 in a dispute with the millers of Wegscheid.
+The first explicit documentary recording of the family name Hutsteiner took place in 1545 when Lienhard Huetstainer asked for permission to build a mill on the Osterbach near Messnerschlag.
+This Lienhard occurred in 1560 in a dispute with the millers of Wegscheid.
 The next Hutsteiner is mentioned in 1581 when a tax document from Rannariedl recorded Steffan Hutsteiner, the successor of Thomas.

 The Hutsteiner family name finally established at the beginning of the 17th century.
 Before that the name appears very rarely in the existing documents, although many other family names have already been used, so that we have to assume that a stroke of luck in history has made the name survive the times.